IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/TFE/README.md

    ```
    This triggers the TFE pipeline automatically.

-3. **Review plan in TFE**:
-   - TFE will run `terraform plan` and show the instance size change.
-   - Verify the output

-4. **Review Apply changes via TFE**:
+4. **Optional: Review Apply changes via TFE**:
-   Review the run in TFE to execute the resize.
-Check the state file for correct changes.
+   Review the run output in TFE and check the state file for correct changes.
 ---

-### Step 6: Verify LPAR CP initial number changed in HMC
+### Step 6: Verify LPAR CP `amount=` number changed in HMC
    Log on to HMC to confirm the LPAR now shows the new number of CP.

 This sample shows how to combine GitOps for change tracking and TFE for state management.
 The approach ensures a controlled and auditable process for importing and modifying existing z/OS LPAR resources.